ilejohn-official/p2p-wallet/README.md

 # Configuration:

-copy and paste the content of the .env.example file into a new file named .env in the same directory as the former and set it's values based on your environment's configuration
+Copy and paste the content of the .env.example file into a new file named .env in the same directory as the former and set it's values based on your environment's configuration.

 # Install dependencies

+To install the project's dependencies:

 ```
 npm install
 ```

-# Migrate migration files
+# Run migration files

 - Migration for local server